Nashua, New South Wales

 Nashua is a former railway station and locality in the north-east of New South Wales, between Lismore and Byron Bay.

 Naming & Agriculture

 Originally called Springvale.
-However, James and John Toohey named their property Nashua, originally a tribe of New England American Indians, meaning "land between two rivers" or "river with the pebbled bottom".
+However, James and John Toohey named their property Nashua, a word borrowed from a tribe of New England American Indians, meaning "land between two rivers" or "river with the pebbled bottom".
 It is not well understood why the Irish brothers so named their property.
 The Tooheys planned to grow sugar cane at Nashua, however frost destroyed their crops.
 Today, the undulating countryside sustains dairy cattle, pecan nuts and other agriculture.
 The New South Wales government used the property name for the railway station, and the name has persisted to this day.

 Construction

 Nashua Hall was built in 1909 for £149 10/-, but blown down by a storm in 1942 and not rebuilt.
 "Flower of the Forest", the 19th century hotel, the school and the General Store are also gone.
 The pub was popular during the days of the railway line construction.
 The Ballina-Booyong railway line was opened in 1930, but damaged by floods in 1948 and officially closed in 1953.